-You may have some of the following programmes (see manufacturer's instructions).
+You may have some of the following programmes available (see manufacturer's instructions).

 Noisy situations: Use this when you are somewhere loud.
 It will decrease the background noise but may not necessarily help you hear speech better.
 Loop: Use in public places such as churches, village halls, cinema, theatre.
-It uses radio signals to receive sound directly from a sound system.
-Music: Use this programme when listening to recorded music.
-Do not use this programme for listening to anything else.
+It uses radio signals to send sound from the sound system straight to your hearing independently.